Skeletal Fluorosis

 Skeletal Fluorosis: A “Diagnostic Riddle”

-One of the reasons doctors fail to detect skeletal fluorosis is because — whether in its early or late stages — the symptoms and appearance of fluorosis can closely resemble other, more commonly known, bone and joint diseases.
+One of the reasons doctors fail to detect skeletal fluorosis is because the symptoms and appearance of fluorosis can closely resemble other, more commonly known, bone and joint diseases.
+This is true for both the early and late stages of the disease.

-In the initial stages of fluorosis, known as the ”pre-skeletal“ phase, a patient may suffer a variety of symptoms in the absence of any detectable bone changes, including joint pains, joint stiffness, and gastric distress.
+In the initial stages, known as “pre-skeletal” fluorosis, a patient may suffer a variety of symptoms in the absence of any detectable bone changes, including joint pains, joint stiffness, and gastric distress.
 (Czerwinski 1988; Cook 1971).
 The absence of bone changes makes this pre-skeletal phase difficult to diagnose, because the symptoms are indistinguishable from common forms of arthritis, such as osteoarthritis and rheumatoid arthritis.

 Even when bone changes do develop, correct diagnosis can remain elusive.
 This is because the bone changes in skeletal fluorosis mimic the bone changes in other diseases, including osteoarthritis, renal osteodystrophy, spondylosis, DISH, Paget’s Disease, and osteopetrosis.
 In 2011, for example, a team of U.S. scientists reported that a Georgia woman with crippling skeletal fluorosis, as evident by her severe hunchback (“kyphosis”), had to wait up to 18 years before doctors were able to diagnosis her condition as being caused by fluoride.
 (Whyte 2011).
 Other U.S. studies have reported similar results.
-(Sauerbrunn 1965).
-If a doctor cannot diagnose fluorosis when it reaches the crippling stage, it is doubtful that he or she will be able to detect the earlier, subtler forms of the disease.
+Since doctors have difficulty diagnosing even the crippling stages of fluorosis, it is likely that earlier, subtler forms of the disease will often elude detection.

 Outdated science

 For over 40 years, U.S. health authorities insisted that skeletal fluorosis can not develop unless a person ingests 20 milligrams of fluoride per day for over 10 years.
 U.S. health authorities now concede, however, that skeletal fluorosis can occur at doses as low as 10 mg/day.
 (NRC 1993; Whitford 1996; IOM 1997; ATSDR 2003).
-This revised estimate, however, is itself outdated.
-This is evident, for example, by the following data from a large-scale study in China which found that average doses of just 6.2 to 6.5 mg/day were sufficient to cause stage 1 skeletal fluorosis (a form of fluorosis in which bone changes are detectable on x-ray).
-Since arthritic symptoms can occur prior to the bone changes of stage 1 fluorosis, the doses that can cause arthritic symptoms would appear to be less than 6 mg/day.
+This revised estimate, however, is itself outdated, as recent research has found that doses as low as 6 mg/day can cause early stages of the disease.

 Another error underlying U.S. safety standards is the notion that skeletal fluorosis does not occur at water fluoride levels below 8 ppm.
 (IOM 1997; EPA 1985).
 Studies in India and China have repeatedly documented skeletal fluorosis at levels as low as 0.7 to 1.5 ppm fluoride.
 Even studies in the United States — despite being very small in scope — have reported advanced skeletal fluorosis in kidney patients at 1.7 ppm, (Johnson 1979) and crippling skeletal fluorosis at just 2.2 to 3.5 ppm.
 (Sauerbrunn 1965).